godotengine/godot-docs/classes/class_spritebase3d.rst

 | *Getter* | get_pixel_size()      |
 +----------+-----------------------+

-The size of one pixel's width on the Sprite to scale it in 3D.
+The size of one pixel's width on the sprite to scale it in 3D.

 .. _class_SpriteBase3D_property_shaded: